 Sadly, there is little being done about this problem and it continues to be a bigger and bigger issue which entities like Uber and Lyft do not help.
 After all, how can you limit people who want to come to wine country on public roads via cars as there is no public transportation to get around?
 The simple answer is that if you want to be always open to the public, you don’t.
 My former employer, Inglenook (née Niebaum-Coppola) has gone the VIP direction as it seems they have no sign at the winery and to set foot in there you have to have reserved your visit prior to arrival.
 Many wineries are taking this route and in doing do, raising their visit fees massively to where $50 a person is the “reasonable” price now at a decent winery.

-There has additionally been a knock-on effect from this popularity as restaurants are packed full and if you think you can just drop in, it means you’ll find yourself swinging by a pizza joint once turned away.
+There has additionally been a knock-on effect from this popularity as restaurants are packed full and if you think you can just drop in, it means you’ll find yourself turned away and walking head down, Charlie Brown style to a pizza joint.
 The same goes for hotels and finding anything decent actually in Napa Valley seems to run at least $200 a night on up.
 I was nearly giddy in that Editor in Chief found a bargain place in Napa town for $75 a night which was “serviceable” in that motel crash pad kind of way which I can live with for a few nights.

 If you had asked me 10 years ago what I thought Napa would be like today, I would have said, the same but just more of it.
 Asking that question now, I honestly have no answer.
 It’s still a very pretty place, but it’s also a very full place and I don’t know how they can increase visitors while keeping congestion at bay.
 Maybe they can’t and maybe people will “discover” that there are other great wine regions not far from San Francisco.
 Or maybe they’ll install a light rail from the Vallejo Ferry so people can take a trip across the Bay and then booze it up however they’d like.
 Somehow I feel this is as ethereal a thought as is the morning fog gliding across the valley only to evaporate into the ether once kissed by the sun.
 Such rare views are one of the advantages you get from a strange jet lag that refuses to let go of you.